kubeshop/testkube-docs/docs/articles/ephemeral-clusters.md

   This might be ok if you don't need long-term access to the results for troubleshooting or reporting.
 - Create a separate Controller Environment (shown to the left in the diagram above) that contains Workflows that in themselves triggers the execution of Workflow(s) in your ephemeral environment(s) (see example below).
-  The output from the target Workflow will be saved with the execution results in the Controller Environment, allowing you to safely delete your Ephemeral Environments as described above once their corresponding cluster has been removed.
+  The output from the Workflow(s) running in your ephemeral environment(s) will be saved with the execution results in the Controller Environment, allowing you to safely delete your Ephemeral Environments as described above once their corresponding cluster has been removed.

 ### Triggering Remote Workflows

 The below Workflow shows how to trigger a Workflow in another Environment using the Testkube CLI.
 As you can see it defines [configuration parameters](/articles/test-workflows-examples-configuration) for all required inputs;
+- `apiToken`, this should be an API-token that you create for the target environment under its organisation - [Read More](/testkube-pro/articles/api-token-management).
-- `apiToken`, `environmentId`, `organizationId` are provided by the API call to create the ephemeral Environment mentioned above.
+- `environmentId`, `organizationId` are provided by the API call to create the ephemeral Environment mentioned above.
-- `rootDomain` will be the hostname for the Testkube Control Plane containing the target Environment.
+- `rootDomain` will be the hostname for the Testkube Control Plane containing the target Environment (`testkube.io` if you are using Testkube Cloud).
 - `workflowToRun` is the name of the Workflow to run.

 ```yaml